johnnywoo/cliff/README.md

 To change error exit code (which is used when an uncaught exception occurs), you need to change Cliff::$error_exit_code.
 Default error exit code is 1.

+You can use Cliff to add bash completion to any other program.
+Simply create a cliff script with nothing but config and completion callbacks, and set the actual program name as alias when installing the completion into bash profile.

 ## REQUIREMENTS

 The only thing Cliff requires is PHP 5.3.